Roman Plague of 590: History

 The winter before the plague broke out, many of Rome's granaries were damaged when the Tiber flooded in November 589.
 Gregory of Tours recounts that portentous serpents and dragons were seen in the waters.
 The epidemic began in early 590; Gregory's narrative is not specific but death came rapidly to infected patients and the chronicler describes the disease as a 'plague of the groin' (lues inguinaria), factors which aid its identification as bubonic plague.

 Bishop of Rome Pelagius II died of plague in February 590 and Pope Gregory I, then a deacon, was elected his successor.
 Gregory was previously praefectus urbi before becoming a monk.

-Gregory had previously served as an apocrisiarius, a kind of papal ambassador to the East Roman Empire, where he had likely been influenced by Byzantine practices.
+Gregory had previously served as an apocrisiarius, a kind of papal ambassador to the Byzantine Empire, where he had likely been influenced by Byzantine practices.
 The imperial capital of Constantinople, consecrated to the protection of the Mother of God (the Theotokos), had a practice whereby processions of the faithful through the city streets chanting psalms and kyrie eleison to allay God's wrath.
 Gregory had likely witnessed these processions during his stay in Constantinople.